antoine-palazz/deduplication/README.md

 - Link to the public repository: https://github.com/antoine-palazz/deduplication

+- Link to the Datalab that was used for the coding part of the challenge: https://datalab.sspcloud.fr/.
+For more information about the Onyxia project: https://github.com/InseeFrLab/onyxia.

 - For more information, you can contact [Antoine Palazzolo](mailto:antoine.palazzolo@insee.fr), that represents team **Nins**.

 ## Overview